+- After they have finished, wonder together:

-- What did God ask Noah to do? - How did God care for Noah, his family, and the animals? - How does God care for us? - How can we care for one another as Noah cared for his family?
+- What did God ask Noah to do?

+- How did God care for Noah, his family, and the animals?

+- How does God care for us?

+- How can we care for one another as Noah cared for his family?